 Palliative care can begin at any time, either through the attending doctor’s discretion or that of the patient.
 The latter has the option to continue curative treatments during their stay in the program.
 Patients can also request the service as a follow-up to their treatments.

 On the other hand, hospice care begins when the patient has been diagnosed to have only six months or less to live.
 At this point, any attempts at curative treatment are stopped and the patient will only receive symptom relief.
 The patient can also request to be brought home to spend their remaining time.

-Note that the two types of services can have an overlap depending on the patient’s condition.
+Despite the difference between hospice and palliative care, they can have an overlap depending on the patient’s condition.
 For instance, they might start with palliative care in the hopes of a cure.
 But if their condition worsens to the point of a terminal diagnosis, then they transition into hospice care.
 As such, your choice of service will ultimately lie in the outcome of your loved one’s condition.